 Some financial institutions and other lenders offer debt consolidation loans as well.
 These are specifically designed to help customers pay down several debts, especially if many have high interest rates.

 Many people turn to home equity loans, where your home's equity is used as collateral.
 For this to be a viable option, you'll need good enough credit to qualify, as well as enough equity in your home to cover the size of the loan.

 For borrowers with multiple loans or credit card balances, debt consolidation can be a good idea—but it depends on your personal situation and financial goals.

 When looking at the pros and cons of debt consolidation, there are potential drawbacks.
 First, be aware of the costs associated with consolidation—as with any loan, there will be fees.
 Also, know the interest rate and loan repayment terms as they could impact your decision.

 If you choose a home equity loan for your debt consolidation, your home may be at risk if you can't make your payments.

 There's also the potential influence on your credit score.
 Closing old credit cards, for example, can negatively impact your score.
 The same is true if you miss your payments.
 You might see an initial negative hit on your score when you first consolidate.

-Consolidation often works best if you have a moderate amount of debt that, if better managed, you could pay off within a couple years.
-A key here is knowing that you have your spending under control, you won't be adding to your debt, and you can afford the new monthly payment.
+Consolidation often works best if you have a moderate amount of debt that, if better managed, you could pay off within a few years.
+A key here is knowing that you have your spending under control, you won't be adding to your debt and you can afford the new monthly payment.

 Your credit score is essential, too.
-More often than not, a good score is important to securing a loan.
-So make sure you check your credit report to see your starting point.
+More often than not, a good score is important to secure a loan.
+So make sure you check your credit score to see your starting point.
 The better your score, the higher the chances you'll be able to get a low interest rate.

 As you consider your options, remember that debt consolidation is just one of them.
 Go through the pros and cons of debt consolidation to determine what's best for your financial needs now and in the future.